 - Fold in chocolate chips/peanut butter chips and if you choose to add crushed peanuts fold them in too.

-- Spray an 8x8 pan with non stick spray or line with parchment paper.
+- Spray an 8×8 pan with non stick spray or line with parchment paper.

 - Spoon batter into pan and spread out so it is an even thickness across the pan so it cooks evenly.

-- Place into the middle rack of your oven for about 25 minutes or until the edges are a light brown. (we are a bit at altitude and 30 min. was perfect, though you should check at 20 minutes and add a few minutes at a time until just golden brown edges appear.)
+- Place into the middle rack of your oven for about 25 minutes or until the edges are a light brown. (if you're a bit at altitude you might need 30 min. until edges are golden brown)